spdskatr/doingmybest/content/posts/first-crossword.md

 This clue doesn't even make sense when interpreted literally.
 I left this in here as a very obvious and easy cryptic clue, as long as you have a general understanding of how cryptic clues work.

-Also, the clue is an obscure reference to a annoying game I used to play with friends over Discord, where we'd think up of as many anagrams of a word as possible.
+Also, the clue is an obscure reference to an annoying game I used to play with friends over Discord, where we'd think up of as many anagrams of a word as possible.
 [AtCoder](http://atcoder.jp/), a Japanese competitive programming site, was one we found especially many anagrams for.

 {{< figure src="/posts/first-crossword/atcoder.webp" caption="Yeah, I know, some of them don't make sense.
 It was three years ago..." >}}